matthewoestreich/dev-apijunky/README.md

 # To Do

 #### Redesign
-  - [ ] Restructure app into the following [structure](#new-project-structure)
+  - :construction: Restructure app into the following [structure](#new-project-structure)

+#### Routing
+  - :heavy_check_mark:Reorganize and restructure routes/routing

 #### Tie token to user account
-  - [ ] Check for existing token on login
+  - :construction: Check for existing token on login
-  - [ ] Remove existing token and tie new token to user
+  - :construction: Remove existing token and tie new token to user

 #### Encrypt token at rest
-  - [ ] Use `bcrypt` to hash token before saving.
+  - :construction: Use `bcrypt` to hash token before saving.
 Use JWT_ENCRYPTION_KEY to accomplish this

 #### Fix token errors
-  - [ ] Throw expired token error versus invalid token error when a token is expired
+  - :construction: Throw expired token error versus invalid token error when a token is expired

 <br/>